panniers v trailer - trailers

 There are a few types around.

 Two wheel trailers are not recommended for a couple of reasons.
-On sealed roads one wheel is often falling off a narrow shoulder.
-Off road the wheels accentuate any corrugations and double the chance of whacking into a rock or other obstacle.
+On sealed roads, one wheel is often falling off a narrow shoulder.
+Off road, the wheels accentuate any corrugations and double the chance of whacking into a rock or other obstacle.

-Single wheel trailers are better than 2 wheelers on single track and on the rougher off roads as the trailer wheel tends to follow the line of the bike wheels.
+Single wheel trailers are better than 2 wheelers on single track and on the rougher off roads, as the trailer wheel tends to follow the line of the bike wheels.
 This helps when steering around parts best avoided.

 Trailers are probably better on single track than having front panniers.
 You can see where you are going rather better.